 Barnegat Lighthouse State Park is one of the oldest parts of New Jersey history!
-Come out for the day to explore and learn a 32-acre park, a historic lighthouse and a part of New Jersey history all in one!
-Barnegat Lighthouse State Park offers ocean-side and inland trails where you will gaze out at a beautiful ocean view and discover dozens of birds and animals native to this part of New Jersey.
+Come out for the day to explore and learn about a 32-acre park, a historic lighthouse and a part of New Jersey history all in one!
+Barnegat Lighthouse State Park offers ocean-side and inland trails where you will gaze out at a beautiful ocean view and discover dozens of birds and animals native to this part of the Garden State.
 The park also offers fishing and picnicking, a great way to spend the day with your family!

 Bass River State Forest is a beautiful state park that lies on 28,000 acres of forest with the beautiful Bass River lining the property.
 Spend the day or the night discovering this vast forest-land.
 The park offers eight walking trails with various terrains and views of the park.
 Bring your horse to the trails and enjoy the view atop your horse!
 Discover the beautiful and unique animals that call the Pine Barrens their home!
-During the warmer months enjoy camping on their pet-friendly campground!
+During the warmer months, enjoy camping on their pet-friendly campground!
 They offer tent camping, shelters and cabins all with a beautiful view of the river and forest!
 Also enjoy picnicking, fishing, swimming, canoeing, kayaking and boating!
-During the winter months Bass River State Forest is still open!
+During the winter months, Bass River State Forest is still open!
 Enjoy skiing or bring your snow mobile for winter-time fun!
-Great state park to spend the day with the family!

-Batsto Village is composed of 33 historic buildings and structures kept completely as they were when first built in the 18th century!
-The whole family will love exploring the buildings and structures including a sawmill, gristmill, general store, industry workers' homes, a post office and more!
-The mansion is the grand attraction at the village!
-It consists of 32 rooms all left as they were in the 19th century when it was completely restored.
-The entire village is open to daily tours during the entire year.
-Great place to spend the day all year long!
+Batsto Village is composed of 33 historic buildings and structures kept completely as they were when they were first built in the 18th century!
+The whole family will love exploring the buildings and structures, including a sawmill, gristmill, general store, industry workers' homes, a post office and more!
+The mansion on premises is the grand attraction at the village!
+It consists of 32 rooms, all left as they were in the 19th century when it was completely restored.
+The entire village is open to the public for daily tours throughout the year.
+It certainly is a great place to spend the day with the kids!

-Belleplain State Forest offers everything you can think of to spend the afternoon or weekend!
-A beautiful state park sitting on 21,000 acres features everything from swimming, fishing and picnic areas to ice fishing and skiing.
+Belleplain State Forest offers everything you can think of to spend the afternoon or weekend having fun!
+It is a beautiful state park sitting on 21,000 acres and features everything from swimming, fishing and picnic areas to ice fishing and skiing.
 They also offer boating and canoeing!
 Rent a boat or canoe or bring your own from home!
-Belleplain State Forest also offers dozens of beautiful guided trails perfect for everyone from beginners to experienced hikers.
+Belleplain State Forest also offers dozens of beautiful guided trails, perfect for everyone from beginners to experienced hikers.
 Walk the trails that line the lake for a gorgeous view or walk the wooded trails and see some animals native to the forest!
-There's something for everyone in the family to do during the day!
+There's something for everyone in the family to do at Belleplain State Forest!

 Great year-round state park with dozens of activities!

 Take a walk around the beautiful historic site of New Jersey's canal system.
-Blackwells Mills Canal House lies on the beautiful Delaware and Raritan Canal.
+Blackwells Mills Canal House lies on the beautiful Delaware and Raritan Canal in the breathtakingly beautiful Central NJ area.
 The site was built in the 1830s and the history of the place remains intact even today!
 Walk along the trails lining the canals to see beautiful views unlike anywhere else in New Jersey.
 The property now has a museum and a library highlighting the unique canal history.
 Take part in their house tours to discover the history behind all the unique houses that are on the property.

-The park also offers summer activities like hiking, canoeing, boating and much more!
-Great way to spend the day at a unique state park in New Jersey!
+The park also offers summer activities such as hiking, canoeing, boating and much more!
+Great way to spend the day at a unique state park in Somerset County!

 Unique state park in New Jersey's Raritan & Delaware Valley!

-Beautiful State Forest & Historic Village in NJ!
-Brendan T. Byrne state forest is a 36,000 acre state forest and historic village.
-The state forest offers dozens of trails lining the beautiful Pine Barrens.
-The trails allow for mountain biking, easy walking trails, horseback riding and many are wheelchair accessible.
+Beautiful state forest and historic village in NJ!
+Brendan T. Byrne State Forest is a 36,000 acre state forest and historic village.
+The location offers dozens of trails lining the beautiful Pine Barrens.
+The trails allow for mountain biking, easy walking trails, horseback riding and many are wheelchair accessible, meaning that everyone can take part in the fun.
 The trails offer visitors an opportunity to discover the beautiful Pine Barrens and the animals that call it their home.
 Brendan Byrne State Park also offers 2 picnic areas, a huge playground perfect for kids, fishing and many more outdoor activities!
-During the winter some trails are specifically designed for skiing!
-They also offer several camping sites that are pet-friendly, stay the weekend and discover this amazing state forest.
+During the winter, some trails are specifically designed for skiing!
+They also offer several camping sites that are pet-friendly.
+Stay the weekend and discover this amazing state forest!